Updated July 21, 2022. Originally published June 16, 2021.

 - What is the ZTNA provider’s infrastructure?
 Are the servers located in the cloud or in a data center?
 Who can access it?

 - The last but very important question – What happens if the ZTNA provider is compromised?
-Is the organization still secure?
+Will my organization and our data be at risk?

 Cyolo is the leading zero trust security provider for modern networks and the first ZTNA 2.0 provider for organizations that want to protect their intellectual property.
-By securely connecting all users from anywhere without requiring a VPN, and authenticating devices, Cyolo enables employees to focus on their work and for your business to grow.
+By securely connecting all users from anywhere without requiring a VPN, Cyolo enables employees to focus on their work and empowers your business to grow.
 Cyolo provides advanced user management features, real-time recording abilities, personal password vaults and an easy to use UI.
 Cyolo can also integrate with your VPNs, if needed.

 Cyolo is an agentless first solution that takes minutes to implement and is compatible with any network topology and identity infrastructure.
-In addition, Cyolo does not have access to the organizational data, making it a true zero trust solution.
-Not only does this ensure true privacy and security, it also improves performance and a better user experience.
-Cyolo is compliant with SOC2 Type 2 and ISO 27001.
-Request a demo to learn more: cyolo.io/demo-request.
+In addition, Cyolo does not have access to any organizational data, making it a true zero trust access solution.
+Not only does this ensure true privacy and security, it also improves performance and offers a better user experience.
+Schedule a demo to see it all for yourself.